FAForever/wiki-pages/FAF-chat.md

 The rating shown in the lobby is always your [GlobalRanking](Global_Ranking "wikilink").
 You can learn more here: [Leagues and Divisions](The_Ladder#Leagues_and_Divisions "wikilink")

 ## Avatars
-You can view all existing avatars on [thispage.](https://jeremy.faforever.com/avatars) Right now, there are only few ways to get avatars.
+You can view all existing avatars on [this page.](https://jeremy.faforever.com/avatars) Right now, there are only few ways to get avatars.
 Here a list:
 - Be a famous caster or streamer
 - Participate in a tournament, the easiest way to get an avatar.